 Kohl was a natural businessman.
 The business grew and added locations even through the Depression.
-In 1946, with great fanfare, he opened Milwaukee’s first modern-style supermarket with innovations such as an in-store bakery and deli.
+In 1946, he opened the first supermarket to feature now common services like an in-store bakery and deli.
 He eventually grew a chain of 48 supermarkets in Wisconsin before selling the business in 1970.

 Kohl was not only a shrewd businessman but also a demanding customer.
 Based on his own dissatisfying experience trying to buy a shirt, he decided to go into the department store business, and in 1962 Kohl’s Department Stores was born.